e-CLOSE/Toolbox/Tools/PosterMyWall.md

 Templates for Flyers, Posters, Instagram Posts, Facebook Posts, Digital Display (16:9).
 Different themes: Events, Small business, Concerts, Church Educational, and more.

-- Browse templates and choose.
+- Browse templates and choose one.
 - Customize it
 - Download it.